-- 1.2.10 This is the Proposed Submission (Publication) Version of the Local Plan.
-It will be submitted, in its current form, to the Secretary of State following the close of the public consultation stage.
-This consultation is made under Regulation19 of The Town and Country Planning (Local Planning) (England) Regulations 2012. - 1.2.11 The Plan will be considered at an Independent Examination, led by the Planning Inspectorate, in Autumn 2014.
-All comments or views about the Plan will be provided to the Planning Inspectorate to assist in its assessment of the Plan.
-Comments and views may result in the Council suggesting modifications to the Plan prior to formal Examination. - 1.2.12 This Plan has been the subject of an ongoing and interactive formal process of Sustainability Appraisal from the outset to ensure that it is acceptable in terms of its social, economic and environmental impacts.
+- Adoption of Torbay Local Plan 2012-2030 -Council Meeting, 10 December 2015 - 1.2.14 This Plan has been the subject of an ongoing and interactive formal process of Sustainability Appraisal from the outset to ensure that it is acceptable in terms of its social, economic and environmental impacts.
 It has also been the subject of a Habitats Regulations Assessment, in close liaison with key stakeholders.
-The Plan will be monitored to ensure that it meets Specific, Measurable, Agreed, Realistic and Time-based targets.
+The Plan will be monitored to ensure that it meets Specific, Measurable, Agreed, Realistic and Time-based (SMART) targets.